f5devcentral/f5-cloudserviceeaplab/README.rst

 You should see "Success" indicating that our DNS updates succeeded!

-`f)` Test via Browser
+`f)` Test via your Browser

-Let's now test the updated DNS setting via browser.
+Let's now test the updated DNS setting via your browser.
 Return to the F5 Cloud Services portal, open the **General** tab and copy the original FQDN of the test app.

 .. figure:: _figures/234.png

 Paste it into your browser and you will see the NA2 instance of the Auction website and all of the requests will now be flowing through your very own Essential App Protect instance, which means your app is now ready to be protected.
-However, any malicious requests will not be blocked yet, as we have not turned on "Blocking" mode at this point.
+However, any malicious requests will not be blocked yet, as we have not turned on the "Blocking" mode at this point.
 We can do so in the subsequent steps.

 .. figure:: _figures/131.png

 3. Review the JSON via UI
 *************************

-To retrieve the full configuration of your Essential App Protect instance or to edit some of its properties programatically, you can use the UI or the API to access its JSON configuration.
+To retrieve the full configuration of your Essential App Protect instance or to edit some of its properties programmatically, you can use the UI or the API to access its JSON configuration.

 To view the JSON via the F5 Cloud Services portal, open **PROTECT APPLICATION** and go to the **JSON configuration** tab.